-- a.
-This statement must be signed by a licensed health care provider (HCP), i.e., a physician, nurse practitioner, or physician assistant.
-It must be completed using the ETSU College of Nursing Physical Examination form.
+The ETSU CON Physical Examination form, starting on page 9, must be signed by a licensed health care provider (HCP), i.e., a physician, nurse practitioner, or physician assistant.
 The hearing test is mandatory.
-A whisper test is not allowed.
-Students should make sure the hearing test is documented on the ETSU physical form. - b.
-The student should complete and sign the Health Verification Form. - c.
-ETSU Student Health Services conducts physicals during the summer period only and by appointment only.
+A whisper test is not acceptable.
+Students should make sure the hearing test is documented on the ETSU physical form.
+University Health Center conducts physicals by appointment.
 There is a fee for this service.
-The physical includes urinalysis, CBC, comprehensive panel, eye exam, and simple hearing exam.
-Students are not required to use ETSU Student Health Services.
+Students are not required to use the University Health Center.